 Thirdly, McFarland's own graphic design team of humans tackled the cover art.
 As the publisher shared with me, "several members of our team all had input in some way or another for your book cover" -- and as its author, my input was a part of that, as it was for input on the title -- but as a matter of policy, they don't acknowledge or credit individual McFarland designers.
 McFarland also uses a combination of resources to design their covers, some of them "old school" digital tools like Adobe Photoshop and Shutterstock, and others like Adobe Firefly that utilize AI.
 However, Adobe Firefly's AI generation only draws from its own archived bank of art from already compensated artists, or from art in the public domain.
 This AI policy of Adobe mirrors McFarland's overall general policy to "only use suppliers that compensate their artists."
 McFarland are also transparent in this usage, citing resources such as Shutterstock and Adobe Firefly as part of their books' credits/title pages.

 Lastly, I will share that when I signed my book contract, I acknowledged that McFarland (who, as I said before, dutifully and frequently requested my input throughout the publishing process) ultimately has final approval of the title and the front and back covers.
 This is as common in the publishing world as it is uncontroversial.
 Having said that, it's important for me to emphasize that my experience with McFarland has been delightful, and I'm enormously grateful for the large amount of respect, collaboration, and communicative effort they have given to little ol' me over the last year, an unknown with his first "official" book.
 McFarland is a wonderful publisher and I would highly recommend them to authors seeking a print partner.
-In short, I am joyous about my book's final title and front cover.
+In short, I am joyous about my book's final title and covers.

 In closing, while I appreciate you reading this discussion of how AI was (and mainly was not) used in the design of my book, I am more excited for you to read and share Tabletop Role-Playing Games in the Classroom!